View Print Version

 OHxF 87™ (Brooks Selection, USPP#6392)

 OHxF 87™ makes a tree slightly smaller than Bartlett on seedling root.
 It is considered a semi-dwarf tree.
 OHxF 87™ is one of the best producing rootstocks of the OHxF series and was selected for this reason.
 The OHxF selections are compatible with most pear varieties and are known for their tolerance to blight and decline.
 Research from Oregon shows OHxF 87™ is an excellent producer.
 OHxF 87 should be planted 6-8′ between trees within a row.
-It gives early vigor and is more precocious that OHxF 97.
+It gives early vigor and is more precocious than OHxF 97.
 It is also best when paired with a vigorous variety such as Anjou.
 It is not good for interplanting with less vigorous trees due to competition for light.
 As a patented selection, OHxF 87™ is available only through selected outlets.
 Van Well offers this rootstock through a licensing agreement with Carlton Plants, Inc. Source: VanWell Nursery with additional comments by T. Auvil, WFTRC

 A clonal rootstock of ‘Old Home’ x ‘Farmingdale’, this rootstock is resistant to pear decline and fireblight.
 It is a superior rootstock for vigorous pear trees.
 Hardy and resilient to cold.
 It provides good anchoring and yield efficiency.
-It is bet planted 8-12′ between trees within a row.
+It is best planted 8-12′ between trees within a row.
 OHXF 97 is less precocious than OHxF 87.
 Source: VanWell Nursery with additional comments by T. Auvil, WFTRC

 A semi-dwarfing pear rootstock.
 It is 1/2 to 2/3 standard size.
-Its resistance to fireblight, collar rot, woolly pear aphids and pear decline make this a very healthy stock. it is not very precocious and gives few fruit and with reduced size (T. Auvil, WTFRC).
+Its resistance to fireblight, collar rot, woolly pear aphids, and pear decline make this a very healthy stock. it is not very precocious and gives few fruit and with reduced size (T. Auvil, WTFRC).
 Source: Cummins Nursery

 PyroDwarf produces a tree 61% – 70% of the size of a seedling pear tree.
-It is an alternative to seedling rootstocks, as it produces large attractive trees which start bearing usually after 3-4 years.
+It is an alternative to seedling rootstocks, as it produces large attractive trees that start bearing usually after 3-4 years.
 Being of Pyrus

 origin, there are no graft incompatibility issues with this rootstock.
 PyroDwarf is able to tolerate chalk / alkaline soils better than quince-derived rootstocks.
 PyroDwarf was developed from a cross between ‘Old Home’ (fireblight resistance) and ‘Louise Bonne dAvranches’ (ability to strike hardwood cuttings) pear varieties made by Helmut Jacob, at the Research Institute and College, Geisenheim, Germany, but has only inherited some of the ‘Old Homes’ fireblight resistance.
 However, it has been reported that this variety produces severe suckering with spiny shoots, as well as causing reduced fruit number (T. Auvil, WTFRC).
 Source: orangepippinstrees.com.